microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaTrustFrameworkPolicy.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet is used to update a trust framework policy in the directory.
+this cmdlet is used to update a trust framework policy in the directory.

 The contents of the trust framework policy to be updated can be provided using a file or a command line variable.

 The contents of the updated trust framework policy can be written to an output file or to the screen.

-## EXAMPLES
+## Examples

 ### Example 1
 ```